Our Best Vanguard Three-Fund Portfolio Paying Dividends!

 Exchange Traded Funds (ETFs)

-Let’s get started by identifying the funds.
+Let’s get started by choosing between the different fund types.
 All information for the funds is sourced from Vanguard’s website.

 First Fund – US Stocks (VYM)